Sarah Miller has been an instructor of composition, theory and piano at MacPhail since 1996, and our Composition Coordinator since 2001.

 Sarah developed the composition program at MacPhail which features two recitals a year and a summer camp.
 Her students have won many prizes in various composition contests including the Junior Composers Contest, the Minnesota Music Teachers Association Composition Contest, the Sinfonia Orchestra Composition Contest and the Eric Stokes Song Contest.
 She has taught composition to classes through residencies in public schools as well as arranging to GTCYS students.
 She is also involved with the Composers Online Institute.

-She holds a Bachelor’s of Music in Piano Performance, a Bachelor’s of Arts in Humanities, a Master’s of Music in Piano Performance, and a PhD in Music Composition from Michigan State University.
+She holds a PhD in Music Composition as well as a Master’s of Music in Piano Performance, a Bachelor’s of Music in Piano Performance, and a Bachelor’s of Arts in Humanities, all from Michigan State University.

 Favorite non-musical hobby: I enjoy a variety of fiber arts including knitting, weaving, cross stitch and hardanger.